The Windows context menu is... poorly made.

 Even simpler — it's the opposite of adding one.

-3. Find the shell entry to delete.
-The default value of the command key will usually contain the executable name, it's best to verify the target application before deletion.
+key will usually contain the executable name, it's best to verify the target application before deletion. - Delete the key.

 Multiple shell entries can sometimes correspond to the same item in the context menu, which might result in the item remaining in place despite the deletion.